Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

   <div style="flex: 2.5; text-align: center;">
     <img src="assets/STK_sim.jpg" style="width: 100%; max-width: 1500px; height: auto">
-    <p><em>STK mission environment simulation displaying CubeSat temperature & optical coverage of GEO based on the camera's field of view characteristics.</em></p>
+    <p><em>STK mission environment simulation displaying CubeSat temperature & optical coverage of GEO based on the camera's field of view.</em></p>
   </div>

 </div>

-Based on the temperature ranges above, I defined a critical temperature range to keep the CubeSat within at all times throughout the mission life.
+Based on the temperature ranges in the table above, I defined a critical temperature range to keep the CubeSat within at all times throughout the mission life.
 To ensure functionality in all environments, this range was defined between -10 and +40 degrees Celsius.

+The provided snapshot is from an STK environmental analysis I conducted to determine the temperature extremes our CubeSat would be exposed to over the 2-year mission life.
+Then I employed STK's SEET-Thermal (Space Environmental Effects Tool) model to define the spacecraft's radiative surface area, emmisivity, absorptivity, and internal heat dissipation.
+Applying this model to our CubeSat's orbit throughout the simulation period allowed me to generate reports that displayed hourly temperature readings, as well as the maximum, minimum, and averages for the full mission:
+- Maximum Temperature (Peak Power Usage & Solar Flux): +35 degrees Celsius
+- Minimum Temperature (Min Power Usage & Longest Eclipse): -50 degrees Celsius
+- Average Temperature (Mean Power Usage & Solar Flux): +29 degrees Celsius

+The max and average temperatures from the simulation fall well within the critical range, however, it is worth noting the the minimum temperature is well below the -10 degree operational limit.
+A few things to consider for this cold case are the length of eclipse (~65 minutes), and the absence of internal heat dissipation.
+The simulation doesn't account for the rate of heat transfer, it assumes that the eclipse immediately drops the spacecraft to equilibrium temperature (-50).
+Further calculations implied that dropping from average to minimum temperature would take over double the time of our longest eclipse, it's more reasonable to assume a 30-40 degree temperature drop.

+However, this analysis still results in the CubeSat enduring a temperature swing that brings sensitive components close to the lower limit of the critical range.
+My solution to minimize associated risks was to introduce a charging phase prior to eclipse that would allow the battery to reach max storage (40 W/Hr) before losing line-of-sight with the sun.
+This would give us the option to power internal electronics and active thermal control components to keep the spacecraft comfortably within the critical temperature range.

-Using data gathered from the environmental analyses, I derived thermal control requirements & conducted trade studies to determine optimal components for the CubeSat's thermal control subsystem:
+Using the STK data & analysis above, I derived thermal control requirements & conducted trade studies to determine optimal components for the CubeSat's thermal control subsystem:

 **Passive:**
 - A276 Polyurethane Coating (White)